php-ru/symfony-docs-ru/components/using_components.rst

 Now what?
 ---------

-Now that the component is installed and autoloaded, read the specific component's documentation to find out more about how to use it.
+Now, the component is installed and autoloaded.
+Read the specific component's documentation to find out more about how to use it.

 And have fun!